Aelred Carlyle: Establishment of Caldey and conversion to Catholicism

 After several moves, Carlyle's community was established on Caldey Island, South Wales in 1906.
 When the Caldey Island community came into conflict with the Bishop of Oxford in 1913 over conformity to Anglican practices, Carlyle and most of his monks became Catholic.
-They were only the second such group to be received in a corporate manner into the Catholic Church, the example having been set by the Society of the Atonement (Franciscan) in the U.S. several years earlier.
-The Community were received into the Catholic Church on 21 February 1913, and on 1 March that year Abbot Columba Marmion of Maredsous visited the island to assist the community in its preparations for its entrance into full communion.
+They were only the second such group to be received in a corporate manner into the Catholic Church, after the Society of the Atonement (Franciscan) in the U.S. several years earlier.
+The Community were received into the Catholic Church on 21 February 1913, and on 1 March that year Abbot Columba Marmion of Maredsous Abbey visited the island to assist the community in its preparations for its entrance into full communion.
 In May 1913 Abbot Marmion took Carlyle (in Roman terms at this point a simple layman) to Rome for an audience with Pope Pius X, and on 29 June Marmion presided at the Solemn Mass at Caldey Abbey during which the community received the habit and the canonical establishment of the monastery became finalised.
 Following the establishment of Caldey as a Benedictine monastery proper, Carlyle spent a probationary year at Maredsous before taking his solemn monastic vows in June 1914 and being ordained priest several weeks later on 5 July.
-Although himself new to the Benedictine order, he then returned to Caldey as its abbot.
+He then returned to Caldey as its abbot.

-Due to financial pressures, the community moved to Prinknash Park, Gloucestershire in 1928.
+Due to financial pressures, the community moved to Prinknash Park, Gloucestershire, in 1928.
 It established daughter communities at St Michael's Abbey, Farnborough in 1947, and Pluscarden Abbey the following year.
 While still a member of the Church of England, Carlyle served as canonical visitor to two Benedictine communities of nuns.
 The first, the Community of Ss Mary and Scholastica, founded in 1868 in Middlesex, also became Catholic in 1913, and now resides at Curzon Park, Chester.
 The second, originally named the Community of the Holy Comforter, had been an active Anglican sisterhood founded in 1891, but adopted the enclosed Benedictine life under Carlyle's inspiration in 1906.
 This community remained Anglican and has resided at Malling Abbey since 1916, replacing the other community which had moved to North Wales after their reception into the Catholic Church.